Shandris1/Sport_score/README.md

 AllGamesQueue.removeByPosition(1); remove second oldest game.
 This shifts all newer games one space to left

 AllGamesQueue.getAllGamesSortedByScore() - returns an array list of all games sorted by score, with newest game on top.

+The library is designed to be used interactively, hence the nature of the errors and and catching some of the errors